m3tac0de/home-assistant-sofabaton-x1s/docs/networking.md

 - If you split hubs and apps across VLANs:
   - For Android / mDNS-based discovery, make sure multicast is forwarded (e.g. mDNS reflector) and UDP/TCP paths are allowed.
+    Rebroadcasting the physical X2 hub's advertisement may not work in some cases, as the Service Name is not standards compliant.
+Rebroadcast as `_x1hub._udp.local` as a workaround.
   - For **iOS broadcast discovery**, either keep the app and Home Assistant in the same VLAN/broadcast domain or run a UDP broadcast relay between VLANs.
 Plain inter-VLAN routing is not enough for broadcast traffic.